Date delivered: Sept. 5, 2018

 We'll update with TV fact checks when they become available.

-The messenger's money: Workforce Fairness Institute, a national nonprofit, donated $360,000 to Colorado Campaign for Jobs and Opportunity.
+Workforce Fairness Institute, a national nonprofit, donated $440,000 to Colorado Campaign for Jobs and Opportunity.
 That group opposes labor unions.
+Vital For Colorado, an oil and gas-funded nonprofit, gave $100,000.
 The group spent $200,000 on TV ads supporting GOP Treasurer Walker Stapleton in the four-way primary that Stapleton won.

 In the past, the group's activity was funded by a federal super PAC, Campaign for Jobs and Opportunity.
 In 2014, the Republican Attorneys General Association gave the group $155,000, investor Paul Singer gave $50,000 and Marlene Ricketts, Linda McMahon (now head of the Small Business Administration) and Ken Griffen each gave $25,000.